Robot helpers poised to tackle land, air, sea and living rooms

 “Field robotics tends to be a good match for Canada’s strengths,” said Gregory Dudek, a professor of computer science at McGill and the network’s scientific director.
 “We have a lot of outdoor terrain, a lot of forest, a lot of coastline – a lot of space that has to be managed.”

 With a budget of $1-million a year in federal dollars combined with the equivalent in matching funds from industry, the network is now in its fifth and final year.
-At the Ottawa meeting this week, Dr. Dudeck and his colleagues also hope to strengthen their case for a second phase.
+At the Ottawa meeting this week, Dr. Dudek and his colleagues also hope to strengthen their case for a second phase.

 Other demonstrations include drones than can recover after a mid-air collision or follow the hand signals of a human partner on the ground to swoop in and take a photo.
 A team from the University of Waterloo has developed a self-driving car that can learn to handle winter conditions while Memorial University researchers show their underwater glider that can independently image and monitor approaching icebergs from beneath the waves.